 Survival Items To Keep At Home

-There are some steps that you can take to help prepare for a variety of disasters without having to become a survivalist nut with a cache of weapons buried in the back yard.
+There are some steps that you can take to help prepare for a variety of disasters without having to become a "survivalist nut" with a cache of weapons buried in the back yard.

 A good supply of food is critical.
-You will need food that does not take a great amount of energy to cook such as instant rice, canned beans and spices to make it palpable.
-Beans and rice together can form a complete protein.
-Some spices to make them taste better are good to have.
+You'll need food that doesn't take a great amount of energy and time to cook, such as instant rice, or canned beans and some spices to make it taste better.
+Beans and rice, when consumed together, can form a complete protein source that can sustain your for a long time.

 A Well Stocked Tool Kit Is A Necessity For Urban Survival

-A good tool kit is part of essential urban survival gear.
-A good saw, either a chainsaw or hand saw, can help you to clear debris away from your home, etc. Check your home's water meter and determine what kind of tool you need to shut off the supply, then keep that tool in a handy place.
+A good tool kit is a major part of essential urban survival gear.
+A good saw, either a small chainsaw or hand saw, can help you to clear debris away from your home, etc. Check your home's water meter and determine what kind of tools you might need to shut off the supply, then keep that tool in a handy place.
 You may need to shut off your water to prevent sewage, gas, and other unwanted substances from entering the system in a disaster.
 Have rags, towels and other things handy that you can stuff down toilet drains to prevent water from back-flooding your home through the sewer system